2018 FIFA World Cup Group F: Germany vs Mexico

 The two teams had faced each other 11 times, including three FIFA World Cup games all of which were German victories: 6–0 in 1978 (first group stage), 2–1 in 1998 (round of 16), but a 1986 quarter-final game being the most significant, which ended with a German penalty shoot-out victory.

 Timo Werner fired a warning shot across the face of Guillermo Ochoa's goal during the first minutes of the match.
 Héctor Moreno headed straight at Manuel Neuer from their clearest opening.
 Javier Hernández's one-two with Andrés Guardado allowed him to spin away from Mats Hummels just inside the Germany half and feed Hirving Lozano down the left.
 Lozano then cut inside the resistance offered by the back-tracking Mesut Özil to crash a low right foot shot inside Neuer's right post.
 However, two minutes later, Toni Kroos's free-kick arrowed towards the top corner.
 Ochoa denied the midfielder's shot, pushing the ball against the crossbar.
 Near the end Joshua Kimmich and Werner came close to scoring, but their attempts were unsuccessful.
+Julian Brandt had one final chance to equalize in the 89th minute, but he hit the post from outside the box.

 This defeat represented the first time that Germany had lost the opening game in defence of their trophy.
 They beat Argentina 3–1 in 1958, drew 0–0 with Poland in 1978, and defeated Bolivia 1–0 in 1994.
 Germany lost their opening match at a World Cup for only the second time, having done so in 1982, against Algeria.
 This is the third consecutive World Cup in which the reigning champion has failed to win their opening match – Italy drew 1–1 with Paraguay in 2010, while Spain lost 5–1 against the Netherlands in 2014; and also the fourth champions failed to win their opening match, as France lost 0–1 to Senegal at the 2002 FIFA World Cup (all of whom had been knocked out at the group stage).
 Germany had 26 shots, the most by a side without scoring in a World Cup fixture since 2006 (Portugal v England, 29 shots in a 0–0 draw).
-Conversely, Mexico beat Germany for only the second time – their last win against them came in a friendly in June 1985.
-However, Mexico's victory over Germany marked the first time a team from the CONCACAF region defeated Germany in the World Cup.
+Conversely, Mexico beat Germany for only the second time – their previous only win against them came in a friendly in June 1985.
+However, Mexico's victory over Germany marked the first time a team from the CONCACAF region defeated Germany in the World Cup, and also the second Mexican win against a World Champion's team in a World Cup after beating France in 2010.
 Additionally, Mexico became the first team from the Americas to defeat Germany at a World Cup in almost 16 years – the last time Germany lost to either a North- or South-American team was at the 2002 final against Brazil.
 Rafael Márquez featured in his fifth World Cup finals, becoming just the third player to achieve this feat – along with Mexico's Antonio Carbajal and Germany's Lothar Matthäus.